Somerset Militia: Monmouth Rebellion

 Monmouth had been correct in the support he received from the West Country people, at least among skilled workers and tradesmen, and as he advanced he was welcomed into Chard, Ilminster, Taunton and Bridgwater, gaining numerous recruits.
 Numbers of the militiamen scattered after Axminster also rallied to him.
 He then marched towards his next objective, the port of Bristol.

 The Duke of Somerset had panicked on receiving the news from Axminster, exaggerating the dispersion of his men.
 He was ordered to leave a garrison at Bath and fall back to Bristol with the remainder (presumably from Berkeley's and Portman's regiments), destroying the bridge at Keynsham, which he failed to do completely.
 This allowed the rebels to cross the Avon into Gloucestershire, though they were hindered by bad weather and retired in the face of the advancing Gloucestershire Militia and Royal forces.

 In fact, after their retreat from Axminster the Somerset force had quickly reassembled ('they soon came to their arms and so we retreated', Phelips wrote), and fell back towards Bruton.
 They now barred the way for Monmouth to enter south-aast Somerset, while the detachment securing Bath, with its bridge over the Avon and control of the Great West Road from London, was reinforced by the Wiltshire and Oxfordshire Militia.
 To the south the Berkshire and Hampshire Militia prevented Monmouth from advancing against the Royal army's communications to London, Finally the Devon and Dorset Militia reoccupied Lyme and Taunton behind Monmouth, hemming him into north-west Somerset, and preventing potential recruits from joining him.
 A party of the Somerset Militia Horse was in action alongside the regulars in a skirmish at Ashill on 19 June and in patrol actions elsewhere.

-The capture of Monmouth (19th Century engraving).